waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Appendix: Core Lessons & Puzzles

 ## Cut Mechanic (CRITICAL DISCOVERY)
-- Using Cut on a tree removes the visual sprite, but the underlying tile (`CUT_TREE`) remains impassable even after reloading the map.
+- Using Cut on a tree removes the visual sprite.
+The underlying tile (`CUT_TREE`) becomes traversable.
 This is a persistent state.

 ## Ilex Forest Puzzle
 - The correct solution involved a multi-stage chase, herding the Farfetch'd through the forest by interacting with it from specific directions and using twig piles to alter its path, ultimately leading it to its owner's apprentice.